Is there a specific area of focus in this program?

 There are no scholarships specifically geared to School Psychology students.
 There are, however, occasional opportunities to work on campus or assistantships that come available that can be filled by School Psychology students.
 There are some general scholarships provided through the College of Education for which students may apply.
 The vast majority of students elect to work off campus.

 Most of what you need to know about the process of applying to the School Psychology Program is contained within the standard application process for the Department of Educational Psychology.
-When completing your application be sure to check the box to indicate your interest in being considered for the Master's or Ph.D. program in School Psychology.
+When completing your application be sure to check the box to indicate your interest in being considered for the Education Specialists or Ph.D. program in School Psychology.

 Most of the graduates from this program pursue professional practice in a public education setting.
 Some students at the Doctoral level have found positions in other employment settings (hospitals, specialty treatment unites, mental health settings, university teaching, etc).